pcingola/SnpEff/src/docs/snpeff/inputoutput.md

 !!! info
     Starting from version 4.0, this option is activated by default.

-Analyze if a set of effects are can create a "Loss Of Function" and "Nonsense mediated decays" effects.
+Analyze if a set of effects can create a "Loss Of Function" and "Nonsense mediated decay" effects.

 Needless to say, this is a prediction based on analysis of groups of "putative effects".
 Proper wet-lab validation is required to infer "real" LOF.